-Subsequent to the on-site meeting we arranged for a topographic survey of the drain and bridge to be completed.
-We further arranged to get updated assessment roll information from the Town and obtained information on the tax class of each of the properties affected by the Municipal Drain.
+Following the on-site meeting we arranged for our survey crew to attend at the site and perform a topographic survey of the Hurley Relief Branch Drain and the upper part of the Hurley Relief Drain, including taking the necessary levels and details to establish the design parameters for the enclosure installation, and made bridge inspections.
+We further arranged to get updated assessment roll information from the Town, and obtained information on the tax class of each of the properties affected by the Municipal Drain.